perpetual-ml/perpetual/CONTRIBUTING.md

 cd python-package
 # Install the project in editable mode and all development dependencies
 python -m pip install -e .[dev]
-# You can now return to the rood directory and run the tests...
+# You can now return to the root directory and run the tests...
 cd ..

 # Prior to running the tests, build all required test artifacts